FierceEagle/fierceeagle.github.io/index.md

 ### Why it is important
 <div class ="major container">
 Why is food important, sounds like an easy question to answer, however besides the importance of having sufficent food, the modern day issue in developed countries is having a proper composition and balance of nutirents.
-An improper diet might not lead to inbalanced [humors](https://en.wikipedia.org/wiki/Humorism]), as ancient doctors believed, but has far more intertwined effect on the individuals health.
+An improper diet might not lead to inbalanced <a href="https://en.wikipedia.org/wiki/Humorism">humors</a>, as ancient doctors believed, but has far more intertwined effect on the individuals health.

-This becomes also important as an issue of public health, as the UK as most other European Countries uses a socalised healthcare system, in which individual well-being and preventable health-outcomes become a [societal concern](https://www.bmj.com/content/349/bmj.g5143).
+This becomes also important as an issue of public health, as the UK as most other European Countries uses a socalised healthcare system, in which individual well-being and preventable health-outcomes become a <a href="https://www.bmj.com/content/349/bmj.g5143">societal concern</a>.
 </div>
 {% include household_income_in_msoas.html %}
 <div class ="major container">